xinlet/xinlet.github.io/_pages/about.md

 I'm a PhD student in Statistics at the Department of Mathematical Sciences, University of Bath.

-My topic is the development of low-rank pre-smoothing sparse statistical modelling.
+My topic is Sparse Statistical Models for High-Dimensional Data.

 Supervisors: Dr. Sandipan Roy and Professor Matt Nunes.